a-voronov/garmin-qr-code/README.md

 # Garmin Watch QR Code Viewer

-I built this project to check out Garmin SDK and Monkey C language.
+I've built this project to check out Garmin SDK and Monkey C language.
 I also wanted to see how far I can go calculating stuff entirely on the device.
 I didn't find any app on the CIQ store that would be able to generate qr image without extra hassla and talking to the server (now I see why).
 So I created this app, which generates qr code out of alphanumeric string, caches it and displays it on the screen.